eswan0962/icecauldron.github.io/blog.md

 _What do I lose track of time doing?_

 It's actually really hard for me to lose track of time.
 Talking late in the night during a sleepover with my mom.
 Dealing with anxiety.
-Being high.
+Being stoney.
 Making love.
 Being with my people in a group setting.
 Walking anywhere and everywhere with my headphones in.
 Living and blooming during karaoke.
 Staring into someones eyes who I can reach in that way.
 Sitting in a hot shower.
 Watching fish swim.
 Having a dissociative attack.
 Shavasana.
 Tracing lines.
 Painting.
+Thinking about death.

 ## 609 BC